 New clients of ours, both professors at the Kellogg School of Management are currently living in a high-rise condo in downtown Chicago were looking to establish a home closer to work, preferably within walking distance to work and school for their 2 year old child.
 Being urban dwellers, and a bit uncertain about what a suburban lifestyle looked like, they were hoping for a location that had easy access to the city and had many of the conveniences that they enjoyed living in Chicago.
 They wanted either to build a new house or to significantly add to an older home in order to commission a unique contemporary home.
 They started looking for property in Evanston, where they work and were able to find a vacant lot steps from the university campus and an older house in an established neighborhood, but a significant distance from campus and not within walking distance.
 Both properties were rectangular in shape and on streets with traditional homes within well established neighborhoods.
 Evanston has a vibrant downtown, was located on the lake and has strong transportation ties to the city with both an extension of the Chicago Transit Authority train line and a link to the Metra commuter line.

-Just north of Evanston is Wilmette which is also an older, inner ring suburb north of Chicago with beautiful homes, the highest ranked public high school in the state, a smaller but still vibrant town center and a fixed rail train link to Chicago.
+Just north of Evanston is the Village of Wilmette which is also an older, inner ring suburb north of Chicago with beautiful homes, the highest ranked public high school in the state, a smaller but still vibrant town center and a fixed rail train link to Chicago.
 A much smaller community, about 1/3 the size of Evanston, but still with many of the advantages they were seeking.
 They had found a vacant property that had been languishing on the market for many months.
-It is a considered a large size, 15,000 square feet, ia on a quiet street at the end of a cul-de-sac, and is next to the fairway of a golf course that is lined with trees which screened the property.
+It is considered a large size, 15,000 square feet, is on a quiet street at the end of a cul-de-sac, and is next to the fairway of a golf course that is lined with trees which screen the property.